Colorado Court of Appeals

 Established under Section 1 of Article VI of the Colorado Constitution and Section 13-4-101, et seq., C.R.S.
 (Colorado Revised Statutes), the Court of Appeals has initial jurisdiction, with exceptions, over appeals from the Colorado District Courts, Denver Probate Court, and Denver Juvenile Court.
 In addition, the Court of Appeals has specific appellate jurisdiction over decisions originating from a number of state administrative boards and agencies, including the Industrial Claim Appeals Office.

 If you intend to appeal a decision of a lower court you must file a Notice of Appeal and pay the filing fee within 45 days of the date the decision was handed down.
 Other conditions and time limits also apply.
+Note, however, that an appeal of a magistrate's decision must first be made to a district judge in the judicial district.

 Reviews of the Court of Appeals' decisions are directed to the Colorado Supreme Court.